 Communications Intern: Job Description

-Reporting to the Director of Communications, the Communications Intern will participate in a full-time, 3-month program supporting the communications department.
+Reporting to the Chief Communications Officer, the Communications Intern will participate in a full-time, 10-week program supporting the communications department.
 The intern will provide a wide range of administrative, organizational, and research support.

 Responsibilities may include, but will not be limited to the following:

-- Work independently and within a team on special, nonrecurring, and ongoing projects
+- Work independently and with the team to develop and execute digital campaigns and other ongoing projects

-- Compile data and research concerning arts and humanities
+- Compile data and conduct research concerning arts and humanities

-- Assist with drafting and editing materials, including blogs, reports, letters, and reports
+- Assist with sourcing, drafting and editing content, including blogs, newsletters, research memos, talking points, and email

 - Review press releases and other material

-- Maintain an organized system of tracking, monitoring, and prioritizing tasks and projects
+- Maintain an organized system of tracking, monitoring and prioritizing tasks and projects using Monday.com

 - Handle confidential and non-routine information with sensitivity